- Published on

 To get your notifications back on track, start by double-checking your integration settings, permissions, and webhook configurations.
 If those steps don’t resolve the issue, reinstalling the integration or investigating potential service outages often does the trick.

-Fixing notification issues isn’t just about convenience - it’s about maintaining efficiency and avoiding costly mistakes.
-Studies show that 75% of software development teams find peer reviews improve code quality and reduce errors.
-Plus, catching defects during coding is far less expensive than addressing them after release - up to 100 times cheaper, in fact [15].
-When notifications fail, your team risks missing critical pull request updates, leading to delayed reviews and undetected bugs.
+Fixing notification issues isn't just about convenience - it's about maintaining efficiency and avoiding costly mistakes.
+Code reviews are one of the most effective ways to catch defects early — studies show that peer review significantly reduces errors and improves code quality, and the longer a bug goes undetected, the more expensive it becomes to fix.
+When notifications fail, your team risks missing critical pull request updates, leading to delayed reviews, undetected bugs, and slower release cycles.

 Consider upgrading to PullNotifier to cut through the noise and ensure updates reach the right people at the right time.
 Instead of juggling cluttered channels and missed alerts, you’ll have a system that supports the streamlined workflows we’ve discussed.